Compression Ratio to Cylinder Pressure Calculator

 Is 10.5:1 high compression?
 Yes, a compression ratio of 10.5:1 is relatively high and can provide improved power and efficiency.
 However, it might require higher-octane fuel to prevent knocking.

-See also Hessian Matrix Calculator 2x2
+See also Weight of Flange Calculator

 What PSI should my cylinders be at?
 The appropriate compression PSI varies based on the engine’s specifications.
 Generally, healthy gasoline engines have compression readings of around 125 to 160 psi.